 New Pathways to Teaching in New Jersey (NPTNJ) provides an opportunity for people to become teachers who have a BS, BA, or higher degree and who did not complete a traditional teacher preparation program.
 The program is a collaboration between participating New Jersey community colleges and New Jersey City University (NJCU).
 This unique partnership provides students the opportunity to earn up to 15 graduate credits toward numerous NJCU graduate degrees in education while fulfilling the alternate route requirements.
 All community colleges offer the same program with identical curriculum and requirements.

-After reading the brief overview, please contact the nearest participating community college listed on the right or visit www.nptnj.org for additional information.
+After reading the brief overview, please contact the nearest participating community college by visiting the NPTNJ community college contact page.
+Please visit www.nptnj.org for additional information.
 All participating community colleges hold information sessions where the program is explained in detail.

 – BS, BA or higher degree